rory-smith/parallel_bilby/examples/GW170817_IMRPhenomPv2_NRTidal/README.md

 For either the analysis or post-processing steps, you should submit the job to run on a cluster, leveraging a number of parallel cores.
-As an example, here is a slurm submit script for running the analysis step above using 8 tasks over 4 cores, giving a total of 32 cores abailable to MPI:
+As an example, here is a slurm submit script for running the analysis step above using 8 tasks over 4 cores, giving a total of 32 cores available to MPI:

 ```ini
 #!/bin/bash